Professor Uma Kambhampati

 Background

 I arrived in the UK from India in 1981 and joined school in North London.
 I graduated from the University of Cambridge in 1992 with a BA, MPhil and PhD in Economics.
 My first lectureship was at the University of East Anglia and I joined Reading in 1998.
-I am currently a Professor of Economics and Head of the School of Politics Economics and International Relations at the University of Reading.
+I was Head of the School of Politics Economics and Philosophy until 2026.

 Academic qualifications